carasiov/active_learning/docs/projects/decentralized_latents/channel_curriculum/implementation_mapping.md

 ## 8) Notes / caveats to keep aligned with current code

 - `top_m_gating` and `soft_embedding_warmup_epochs` exist in config but are not implemented; do not rely on them for curriculum behavior without adding explicit code support (`src/rcmvae/domain/config.py:201`).
-- Visualization “Component Embedding” currently gates on the deprecated `use_component_aware_decoder` flag, not `decoder_conditioning`, so it will show as disabled in REPORTs even when `decoder_conditioning: "cin"` (`src/infrastructure/visualization/plotters.py:244`).
+- Visualization “Component Embedding” plotters run when `decoder_conditioning != "none"` (and are disabled for VampPrior because it has no component embeddings).

 ## 9) Experiment workflow implications (run_experiment.py + quick.yaml)